 Children may not have the words to clearly express how they feel, so they may be just as surprised as you are at the intensity of their emotions.
 Previously calm children might begin to throw temper tantrums, or children who were independent might become extra clingy.
 They may cry when they look at a picture of a friend or loved one that they haven’t seen in a while, or simply cry because you ran out of their favorite cereal.
 You might notice them having difficulty sleeping or eating more.

 As parents, we are all asking ourselves how we can help our children cope with these new feelings.
-I think one of the first steps is acknowledging our own response.
+One of the first steps is acknowledging our own response.
 Talk to your children about how you are feeling as you respond to the changes around you and ask them to do the same.
 Our children are looking to us for cues on how to relate to the world around them.
 We need to validate their feelings.
-When I noticed my daughter looking at a picture of her cousins and crying, I told her that I understood how much she missed them and we were able to talk about the loneliness she has felt being away from family and friends.

 Children need help in learning to process feelings